tatey/ansible-rails/README.md

 ## Usage

-Ansible expects you to have verified the SSH fingerprints of the hosts you're managing.
+[Ansible][4] expects you to have verified the SSH fingerprints of the hosts you're managing.

     $ ssh-keyscan staging.example.com >> ~/.ssh/known_hosts